Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 Where are my files saved?

-In the folder you were in when you ran claude.
-Claude Code edits files on your disk — open the folder in Finder (Mac) or Explorer (Windows) to see them.
-It also runs git commands if you ask.
+In the folder you were in when you launched the CLI.
+Coding CLIs edit files on your disk — open the folder in Finder (Mac) or Explorer (Windows) to see them.
+They also run git commands if you ask.